-The SAI and the Fund's annual and semi-annual reports are also available free of charge on Harding Loevner's website at hardingloevnerfunds.com.
+The Fund's annual report, semi-annual report, SAI, and Form N-CSR are also available free of charge on Harding Loevner's website at hardingloevnerfunds.com.

 Reports and other information about the Fund are also available on the EDGAR database on the Commission's Internet site at SEC.gov or by electronic request at the following e-mail address: publicinfo@sec.gov.
 A duplication fee will be applied to written requests and needs to be paid at the time your request is submitted.